Electrician Visa Sponsorship Jobs in New Hampshire

 Which companies sponsor visas for electricians in New Hampshire?

 Utility and energy companies like Eversource Energy have a history of sponsoring skilled trade workers in New Hampshire.
 Large commercial construction contractors and industrial facility operators across Manchester and Nashua also participate in sponsorship programs.
-Sponsorship is most common at larger firms with dedicated HR and legal resources, as the H-2B and H-1B filing processes require significant employer involvement.
+Sponsorship is most common at larger firms with dedicated HR and legal resources, as the H-2B visa and H-1B visa filing processes require significant employer involvement.

 Which visa types are most common for electrician roles in New Hampshire?